Tackling Toddler Sleep Problems

 Your 1-year-old cries so hard when you put him to bed that he actually throws up.
 Your 2-year-old still doesn't sleep through the night.
 Your 2-and-a-half-year-old shares your bed, or perhaps your 3-year-old wakes in the middle of the night screaming bloody murder.

 Sound familiar?
 If these toddler sleep issues don't ring true yet, they may soon.
-While most toddler sleep issues are related to ages and stages, sometimes underlying health or psychological problems may be at least partly to blame.
+While most toddler sleep issues are related to age and stage of development, sometimes underlying health or psychological problems may be at least partly to blame.
 Regardless of the nocturnal nuisance that's disturbing everyone's sleep, there are sound sleep solutions.